Sam-programs/expand.nvim/README.md

 ```
 ## plans
 add a treesitter check to auto add comas in for lua tables inside lua tables
 allow the functions to return pairs
+## done
 add tests
+I MADE A WHOLE FREAKING KEYMAP TESTING FRAMEWORK FOR THIS (kind of)